csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-2/README.md

  * Provide a breakdown or detail for each feature that is most appropriate for your application
  * This section will be used to assess the value of the features built

+The user can search different exercises by filtering through different tags, and navigating through different books.
+Each book has a link to a page from a different website that provides the full version of the book online.
+The details for the books and the exercises are present in their pages.

+Some features built in backend are not reachable from the frontend.
+For example, filtering tags by level and exercise id's, and filtering exercises by authors, books, and tags combined.
 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.